poult-lab/daily-word/english_words_ learning.md

 [adj] The human body requires a balanced intake of nitrogenous compounds such as proteins to support healthy growth and repair of tissues.

 "of or relating to or containing nitrogen"

+#### 05/08.01

+01.archive /ˈɑːrkaɪv/

+[n] the National Sound Archive.

+"a collection of historical documents or records of a government, a family, a place or an organization; the place where these records are stored"

+#### 05/14.02

+01.bet /bet/

+[vp] Why big tech is betting on cute mascots.

+""Bet on" is a versatile phrase used as both a literal gambling term and a common idiom for certainty, as well as a slang term for agreement. "

+02.mascot /ˈmæskɑːt/

+[n] Tech giants Microsoft and Apple are among a wave of businesses who have recently introduced new cartoon character mascots, a tactic experts say is often used to make a brand seem more human and friendly, and to build a stronger connection with customers.

+"an animal, a toy, etc. that people believe will bring them good luck, or that represents an organization, etc."

+#### 05/18.03

+01.chubby  [ˈtʃʌbi]

+[adj] chubby cheeks/fingers/hands. "slightly fat in a way that people usually find attractive"

+-丰满的-

+02.worchip /ˈwɜːrʃɪp/

+[n] morning worship (= a church service in the morning) .

+"the practice of showing respect for God or a god, by saying prayers, singing with others, etc.; a ceremony for this"

+[v] He worshipped at the local mosque./Freedom to worship as you wish.

+"to go to a service in a religious building"

+[v] She worships her children.

+"to love and admire sb very much, especially so much that you cannot see their faults"

+03.mosque /mɒsk/ /mɑːsk/

+[n] Three killed in suspected hate crime at San Diego mosque.

+"A mosque is a building where Muslims go to worship."

+#### 05/21

+01.situationship

+[n] "A **situationship** is an informal romantic or sexual relationship that lacks clear labels, mutual commitment, or a defined future.
+It goes beyond simple friendship or casual dating, but falls short of being an official partnership. [[1](https://www.youtube.com/watch?v=Geekfd1BmEk&t=23), [2](https://www.attachmentproject.com/love/situationships/)]"

+#### 05/26

+01.nothing short of /ˈnʌθɪŋ ʃɔːrt əv/

+[phrase] The South Korean story is nothing short of inspirational.
+Congrats from Australia./ Ukraine said Russia's threats were "nothing short of shameless blackmail" and urged allies to increase pressure on Moscow.

+"**Nothing short of** is an emphatic idiom meaning "completely," "absolutely," or "equivalent to".
+It is used to stress that something exactly measures up to an extreme state or quality—meaning it is just as intense, bad, or good as the word that follows it. [[1](https://www.collinsdictionary.com/dictionary/english/nothing-short-of), [2](https://en.wiktionary.org/wiki/nothing_short_of), [3](https://www.youtube.com/watch?v=GsyG8TRBgHA), [4](https://forum.wordreference.com/threads/nothing-short-of.2209006/), [5](https://ludwig.guru/s/nothing+short+of)]"